partikelir/technocrat/readme.md

 ## INSTALLATION & CONFIGURATION

-Drop the 'pendrell' directory into /wp-content/themes/ and activate it via the WordPress admin interface.
+Drop the 'pendrell/pendrell' directory into /wp-content/themes/ and activate it via the WordPress admin interface.

 This theme has no options page; you will have to get your feet wet and modify the `functions-config-sample.php` file, renaming it to `functions-config.php`, if you wish to change any of the defaults.
 Most of these should be self-explanatory; read the comments for more direction.